Our Services

 Published on: 4/24/2026

-Red light therapy uses specific red (630–680 nm) and near-infrared (800–900 nm) wavelengths to reduce inflammation, promote cellular repair and alleviate the sharp or burning knee pain of IT band syndrome in cyclists.
+Red light therapy for IT band syndrome in cyclists uses red (630–680 nm) and near-infrared (800–900 nm) wavelengths to reduce inflammation, promote cellular repair, and relieve the sharp or burning lateral knee pain caused by iliotibial band friction.

-Protocols typically involve 3–5 sessions per week over 2–4 weeks, targeting the lateral knee, proximal hip insertion and surrounding muscles with defined power densities and energy doses.
+Effective protocols involve 3–5 sessions per week for 2–4 weeks, targeting the lateral knee, proximal hip insertion, and surrounding muscles with specific power densities and energy doses.
+Device settings, application technique, complementary stretching and strengthening exercises, and safety precautions all play a critical role in achieving optimal recovery outcomes.

 Iliotibial (IT) band syndrome is one of the most common overuse injuries in cyclists.
 It shows up as a sharp or burning pain on the outer part of the knee, often limiting your rides or forcing you off the bike altogether.
 Red light therapy for IT band syndrome and cycling offers a promising, non-invasive way to reduce pain and speed recovery.
 Below, you'll find clear, evidence-based protocols and practical tips to help you get back in the saddle—pain-free.